abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 abstract concept.
 This doesn’t end up being very fruitful for us.

+In his seminal discourse on mindfulness of breathing, the Buddha uses the verb *paṭisaṃvedeti*, which means *to fully experience*.
+We fully
-In his seminal discourse on mindfulness of breathing, the Buddha uses the verb *paṭisaṃvedeti*, which means to *fully experience* the body, as we breathe in, as we breathe out; to *fully experience* feelings, as we breathe in, as we breathe out.
+experience the body as we breathe in and as we breathe out; we *fully experience* feelings as we breathe in and as we breathe out.
 It’s a quality of inhabiting what is truly going on for us.
 If we stay even a slight distance from what we experience, then we don’t see it clearly.
 And when we don’t experience things clearly, we tend to create problems for ourselves.

 That is why, when the Buddha taught the Four Noble Truths, he also taught a specific duty or response for each truth.
-For the Noble Truth of *dukkha*—the experience of suffering, discontent, dissatisfaction, stress—he instructed that this has to be fully known.
-It’s not until we fully know the experience of dukkha that we can begin to understand how we’re contributing to it, getting entangled in it and how we are a part of its cause.
+He instructed that the Noble Truth of *dukkha*—the experience of suffering, discontent, dissatisfaction, stress—is to be fully known.
+It’s not until we fully know the experience of dukkha that we can begin to understand how we’re contributing to it, how we’re getting entangled in it, and how we’re a part of its cause.
 The second truth—the cause of dukkha—is to be relinquished; the third truth—the cessation of dukkha—is to be realized;
 and the fourth truth—the path or practice leading to the cessation of dukkha—is to be developed.
 But it all begins with the first truth: fully